Spondylolysis: Risk factors

 Although this condition can be caused by repetitive trauma to the lumbar spine in strenuous sports, other risk factors can also predispose individuals to spondylolysis.
 Males are more commonly affected by spondylolysis than females.
-In one study looking at youth athletes, it was found that the mean age of individuals with spondylolisthesis was 20 years of age.
+In one study looking at youth athletes, it was found that the mean age of individuals with spondylolysis was 20 years of age.
 Spondylolysis also runs in families suggesting a hereditary component such as a predisposition to weaker vertebrae.

 Pathophysiology

 Spondylolysis is a bony defect or fracture within the pars interarticularis of the vertebral arch in the spinal column.
 The vast majority of spondylolysis occur in the lumbar vertebrae, however it can also be seen in cervical vertebrae.
 The lumbar vertebra consist of a body, pedicle, lamina, pars interarticularis, transverse process, spinous process and superior and inferior articular facets, which form joints that link the vertebrae together.
 When examining the vertebra, the pars interarticularis is the bony segment between the superior and inferior articular facet joints located anterior to the lamina and posterior to the pedicle.
 Separation of the pars interarticularis occurs when spondylolysis is present in the spinal column.

 Spondylolysis is typically caused by a stress fracture of the bone, and is especially common in adolescents who over-train in activities.
 The pars interarticularis is vulnerable to fracture during spinal hyperextension, especially when combined with rotation, or when experiencing a force during a landing.
 This stress fracture most commonly occurs where the concave lumbar spine transitions to the convex sacrum (L5-S1).
 A significant number of individuals with spondylolysis will develop spondylolisthesis, which is true for 50-81% of this population.